 BOTTOM LINE: It is pretty hard to understand how giving such a relatively small dose of a substance, that lasts such a short amount of time in the horse’s body, could make a clinical difference in an animal that is producing the substance continually, and producing it in greater amounts than that which is administered “therapeutically.”

-Honestly, it seems like there’s little reason at all for the company to do more research.
+Now, you’d might think that, given the mostly negative studies, they company would be trying to do some research to make sure that their product worked.
+But, honestly, it seems like there’s little reason at all for the company to do more research.
 After all, they’ve got the product out on the market, and they’ve sold over 2.5 million doses.

 And that’s curious, too.
 You’d think that the big market for such a product might be in humans – but in humans, there’s no research at all.
 I mean, really, what person with arthritis wouldn’t be thrilled to be helped by a simple shot?
 Given the potential market, one might reasonably wonder why the most lucrative market of all isn’t being mined.

 HINT: In humans, you could never get a drug approved after doing a study on 46 people, or a few rats or dogs.
 You’d need a big study, and pretty clear evidence of effectiveness.
+Which is also probably at least one reason why there’s no “Legend®” for people.

 The bottom line is that in spite of some positive conclusions from a couple of small studies, the plausibility problems make it extremely unlikely the “Legend®” can be effective.
 I certainly don’t consider it a first choice – or even a second or third choice – in treating horses that have existing joint problems.
 And as far as “preventing” joint problems, that’s just a big can of worms because there’s no way to predict if an individual horse will ever develop them.
 Sort of like selling rhinoceros repellant.